Authors will do anything to become famous.

 His stare drops to the wall just beneath a weather report.
-Through his nostrils, Don draws a deep breath then he exhales slowly.
+Through his nostrils, he draws a deep breath then he exhales slowly.
 “What is your job title?”

 Irma sits tall and she cups her knee.
 “Publicist.”

-He turns to her.
+Don turns his stare to her.
 “Is that a real thing?”
-Don studies Irma’s nods and her shoulder shrug.
+He studies Irma’s nods and her shoulder shrug.
 “There are things you must experience before you will learn.”

 “Sixteen-hundred…” He blinks once. “…when you return.”